 Simple, Non-Invasive Testing

 The user-friendly Chronic Inflammation Test measures a thromboxane metabolite in your urine.
-It quantifies your results with a more specific score that will assist in managing chronic inflammation in your body.
+It quantifies your results with a score that may assist in managing chronic inflammation in your body.

 What the Test Measures